 Colorado state law requires that ALL motor vehicle accidents (including those involving bicycles) be reported immediately to the proper law enforcement authorities.
 After checking for any injuries and reporting the accident, move all vehicles from traffic if possible.

 All Records requests must be made in writing and a pecuniary gains statement signed.
 The downloadable form is available on line.
-Please mail or bring to CSUPD at Green Hall.
+Please mail, email, or bring to CSUPD at Green Hall.
 A minimum of 3 business days may be necessary to process your request and produce a copy of the report.
 If you have any questions, contact the Records office at 970-491-1160.

 Currently, turnaround time on blood tests is approximately one month.